Offline

 Metadata

 You may provide arbitrary metadata for both style packs and tile regions.
 You may want to provide metadata to distinguish the various regions your users download from one another or for other record-keeping requirements within your app.
 This data will be associated with the style packs and regions that the system fetches and stores locally.
 While optional, providing a metadata object with at least a region name is encouraged.
-In addition to a region name, you can store any arbitrary serialisable information you'd like as long as it can be wrapped into a JSON object.
-For example, you might wish to store the record ID of a travel itinerary that a user has created in another part of your app, and for which the offline region is being retrieved, to link the two together.
-The contents of the metadata you specify will only be available inside your app and will not affect your tile region download.
+Besides a region name, you can store any arbitrary serializable information you'd like as long as it can be wrapped into a JSON

 let metadata = ["my-key": "my-style-pack-value"]